Hafez al-Assad: Military work

 Not long after Assad's election to the Regional Command, the Military Committee ordered him to strengthen the committee's position in the military establishment.
 Assad may have received the most important job of all, since his primary goal was to end factionalism in the Syrian military and make it a Ba'ath monopoly; as he said, he had to create an "ideological army".
 To help with this task, Assad recruited Zaki al-Arsuzi, who indirectly (through Wahib al-Ghanim) inspired him to join the Ba'ath Party when he was young.
 Arsuzi accompanied Assad on tours of military camps, where Arsuzi lectured the soldiers on Ba'athist thought.
 In gratitude for his work, Assad gave Arsuzi a government pension.
 Assad continued his Ba'athification of the military by appointing loyal officers to key positions and ensuring that the "political education of the troops was not neglected".
 He demonstrated his skill as a patient planner during this period.
 As Patrick Seale wrote, Assad's mastery of detail "suggested the mind of an intelligence officer".

-Assad was promoted to major and then to lieutenant colonel, and by the end of 1964° was in charge of the Syrian Air Force.
+Assad was in charge of the Syrian Air Force.
 By the end of 1964 he was named commander of the Air Force, with the rank of major general.
 Assad gave privileges to Air Force officers, appointed his confidants to senior and sensitive positions and established an efficient intelligence network.
 Air Force Intelligence, under the command of Muhammad al-Khuli, became independent of Syria's other intelligence organizations and received assignments beyond Air Force jurisdiction.
 Assad prepared himself for an active role in the power struggles that lay ahead.